1hs0ym1nas/1hs0ym1nas/README.md

 - 👩🏻‍💻 Currently working on **web and mobile application development**

-- 🤝 Actively seeking opportunities to work as a **software engineer intern**
+- 🤝 Actively seeking opportunities to work as a **full-stack software engineer**

 - 🎨 Dual background in CS and Accountancy/Business Management